igsemenov/Streamer_HPS_DGSEM/streamer_btest_S4/README.md

 - sol.Ni_axs - 1D array that contains the ion density at the nodes of sol.y_fld_axs
 - sol.E_axs - 1D array that contains the axial electric field at the nodes of sol.y_lgn_axs

-These results can be quickly visualized using the functions:
+These results can be quickly visualized using the following functions:
 - sol.rho() - plot the distribution of sol.Ne_axs (red) and sol.Ni_axs (blue)
 - sol.rho_log() - the same as sol.rho() but using the logarithmic scale for density.
 - sol.field() - plot the distribution of sol.E_axs